 Below I’ve listed three other options.

-Having a similar GDP per capita as the Philippines well until the mid 80’s, Korea has seen a tremendous growth in the past decades.
-With favourable demographics and a promising future, this country truly catches my interest.
+Having a similar GDP per capita as the Philippines well until the mid-’80s, Korea has seen tremendous growth in the past decades.
+With favorable demographics and a promising future, this country truly catches my interest.

 Not only has the economy grown much, but also the real estate market.
 Thus, the government currently plans to introduce property tax hikes.